Iminah Laura Ahmad

 Sistah Iminah is an Educator, Cultural Strategist, Singer/Songwriter, Dancer, Media Personality and Oakland native, with roots in Jamaica, Texas, Nigeria and the African world.

-Her life journey can best be themed rising “From Ghetto to Goddess”.
+Her life journey can best be themed rising "From Ghetto to Goddess".
 As a youth, she overcame many trials that trap young Black women in the sex trafficking & school to prison pipeline.
-A product of Oakland’s African centered schools and OUSD, she has dedicated her life to help all rise FROM GHETTO 2 GODDESS.
+A product of Oakland's African centered schools and OUSD, she has dedicated her life to inspire excellence and activate achievement in the youth of today.

 - In 2016, she led the Valuing Girls Voices movement to introduce a new sexual harassment policy in the Oakland Unified School District, which was unanimously approved by the school board & implemented district-wide.

 - In 2017 she partnered with OUSD to launch the 1st ever district wide initiative in the nation, focused on advancement of Black female students, the African American Female Excellence initiative (AAFE), serving as the lead consultant.

 - In 2018, she co-created the 1st ever A-G approved African American Women's Heritage social studies course in the nation, in partnership with the San Francisco Unified School District & Stanford University.